Mobile Black Spot on Your Farm? Here's a Practical Fix That Doesn't Wait for the Government

 It addresses coverage areas, not individual properties.
 A new tower might bring coverage to your region without actually reaching the part of your property where you work.

 It takes a long time.
 From a successful funding announcement to tower activation, the typical timeline is two to four years.
-A lot can happen on a farm in that time.

 It's not guaranteed.
 Nominations go into a competitive process.
 Your area may not be selected in the current round — or any round.